TheFockinFury/Non-Custodial-Nostr-Zaps-CLN/README.md

 You'll need to establish a path from the internet to the open port on the CLN URL plugin. **Remember: you must use SSL.**

+The steps below use Nginx Proxy Manager but any reverse proxy will do.
+The [CLN URL repo](https://github.com/elsirion/clnurl) has more information about reverse proxy configuration using Nginx.

 1. Use your chosen DNS provider to point your domain name or a subdomain to the IP address where CLN URL can be accessed.
 2. Set up your reverse proxy.
 As I use Nginx Proxy Manager, here is my configuration:
     1. Establish the route between your domain and the host:port